 - Most common mechanism of communication between ArcGIS Desktop and database servers

-- Utilizes standard SQL protocol communication with database servers
+- Uses standard SQL protocol communication with database servers

 - Supports secured communication between client and database by using standard vendor solutions with SSL/TLS or IPSec